History of Bend Studio

 First off, we want to thank our players for all your support over the years.
 From the Syphon Filter series to Resistance: Retribution, Uncharted: Golden Abyss to Days Gone, your passion for our games continue to inspire us to create and bring new experiences to you.
 We carry each game we have developed as a badge of honor that reflects our past accomplishments and builds an even better future.

-The new Bend Studio logo is just the beginning of Bend Studio’s future.
 As part of the PlayStation Studios family, we promise to continue bringing you quality experiences that aim to leave an everlasting impact with you.
-Today, we are excited to share just a snippet of news on our current project.
-We are currently working on a new IP that includes multiplayer and builds upon the open-world systems of Days Gone, but brings you a whole new world that we are extremely excited to craft for you.
+As of today, we are currently working on a new IP that includes multiplayer and builds upon the open-world systems of Days Gone, but brings you a whole new world that we are extremely excited to craft for you.
 We cannot wait to reveal it to you when the time is right.